OfficeDev/office-js-docs-pr/docs/testing/sideload-an-office-add-in-on-ipad-and-mac.md

     ![Office Add-in displayed in Office for Mac](../../images/a5cb2efc-1180-45b4-85a6-13df817b9d2c.png)

-> **Note:** Add-ins are cached quite often in Office for Mac, for performance reasons.
-If you need to force a reload of your add-in while developing it, you can clear the Users/<usr>/Library/Containers/com.Microsoft.OsfWebHost/Data/ folder.
+> **Note:** Add-ins are cached often in Office for Mac, for performance reasons.
+If you need to force a reload of your add-in while you're developing it, you can clear the Users/<usr>/Library/Containers/com.Microsoft.OsfWebHost/Data/ folder.

 ## Additional resources